ncsa/lab-dragon/doc/rules.md

 if the passed argument is `None` or `''`.
 - You cannot add a key called ID, this is reserved for the entity UUID generator.
 - Any Link is done by a string UUID.
+- In the comment section, the user can place a string that will be displayed in the document, or a path to a file.
+The supported data types are in the enum in generators.display module.